UMD-ENEE408I/SPRING2023_Team1/DCF_stuff/opencv/tags/README.md

 I've found that 5000% works to get the default tags to a respectable size, though you may want to resize them to different sizes to better suit your needs

 **NOTE**: This only works on Linux, and I can't be bothered to look up Windows instructions.
-Not like I'm being paid to write these instructions xdd
+Not like I'm being paid to write these instructions